flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/atc-tcas.md

 - AUTO:
     - In flight : Selected XPDR operates.
     - On ground : Selected XPDR only operates in mode S (Selective aircraft interrogation mode).

+### XPDR Selector

+This switch selects XPDR 1 or 2.

+!!! attention ""
+    Currently only 1 is available in the FBW A32NX for Microsoft Flight Simulator.

 ### ALT RPTG Switch